 In partnership with the Wisconsin Electric Cooperative Association (WECA), we are helping Wisconsin’s rural electric cooperatives to establish native prairie habitat on open land surrounding electric infrastructure.
 Two cooperatives are already taking action.Learn more

 We are working with Minnesota and Wisconsin high schools to involve students in hands-on habitat restoration on farms and other rural lands.
-We offered financial grants for students to raise native prairie plants in greenhouses.
+We offer financial grants for students to raise native prairie plants in greenhouses.
 Students transplant the plants in rural areas and monitor their progress.Learn more

 The monarch butterfly is an iconic species, both for its beauty and its impressive annual migration.